-Treatments: We are testing three different levels of tillage (deep, shallow and no-till) with and without tarping in a two year rotation that includes a direct seeded beet crop and oat-field pea cover crop in Yr 1 (2020) and a double crop of lettuce and fall broccoli to be implemented in Yr 2 (2021).
-Tillage main plots consist of three 4ft beds, 75ft long on 6ft centers that are split into three soil management subplots (25ft each), detailed in Obj.
-2. Conventional, deep tilled beds are rototilled to 8in depth.
-Shallow tillage (<4in) is implemented using a rototiller adjusted to minimum depth.
-Untarped tilled beds are tilled 2+ times based on soil conditions and planting date.
-A tractor based cultivation tool (overlapping beet knives) and hand tools (i.e. wheel hoe, flame weeder) are used in untarped no-till beds to undercut and remove weeds as necessary prior to planting.
+Treatments: We tested three different levels of tillage (deep, shallow and no-till) with and without tarping in a two year rotation that included a direct seeded beet crop and oat-field pea cover crop in Yr 1 (2020) and a double crop of lettuce and broccoli in Yr 2 (2021).
+Tillage main plots consisted of three 4ft beds, 75ft long on 6ft centers that were split into three soil management subplots (25ft each), detailed in Obj.
+2. Conventional, deep tilled beds were rototilled to 8in depth.
+Shallow tillage (<4in) was implemented using a rototiller adjusted to minimum depth.
+Untarped tilled beds were tilled 2+ times based on conditions to create a suitable planting bed.
+Tractor-based cultivation (overlapping beet knives) and hand tools (i.e. wheel hoe, flame weeder) was used in untarped no-till beds to undercut, kill, and remove weeds as necessary prior to planting.
 In ME, due to heavy weed pressure in untarped no-till beds, beets could not be planted and beds were tarped for the summer in an effort to maintain a no-till legacy and recover beds for future planting.
-For tilled and tarped treatments, tarps are applied following the first tillage event, left in place for at least 3 weeks, and removed at planting.
-No-till tarped beds, tarps were applied for the same duration as tilled beds, directly over existing crop residue and any living weeds, removed and planted without any soil disturbance.
+For tilled and tarped treatments, tarps were applied following the first tillage event, left in place for at least 3 weeks, and removed at planting.
+In no-till tarped beds, tarps were applied for the same duration as tilled beds, directly over existing crop residue and any living weeds, removed and planted without any soil disturbance.